Semiconductor Manufacturers

 Recent Developments

-- Semiconductor manufacturing industry employment decreased slightly while wages for nonsupervisory employees increased significantly during the first nine months of 2024, according to the US Bureau of Labor Statistics (BLS).
-Semiconductor manufacturers slightly decreased their prices during the first nine months of 2024, according to the BLS.
+• Semiconductor manufacturing industry employment decreased slightly while wages for nonsupervisory employees increased slightly during the first month of 2025, according to the US Bureau of Labor Statistics (BLS).
+Semiconductor manufacturers slightly decreased their prices during 2024, according to the BLS.

 Get A Demo